xe1gyq/linuxacademy/training/README01.md

 Some Tasks To Do

-Sort in alphabetical order all **#include <linux/*>** under **drivers/i2c/** Make sure you identify all files you have modified, you will need their identity in the post processing phase
+Sort in alphabetical order all the inclusion of libraries using this format **#include <linux/*>** only under **drivers/i2c/** directory, please make sure you identify all files you have modified, you will need their identity in the post processing phase

-Let's populate our file called intel.contributors under our top level working directory directory, search for all Intel contributors matching **@intel.com** and identify the file where their name was located, one line per contributor and cannot repeat contributor e.g.
+Let's populate our file called **intel.contributors** under our top level working directory directory, search for all Intel contributors matching **@intel.com** and identify the file where their name was located, then write one line per contributor, cannot be repeated e.g.

     Path/to/file.c | Sara Sharp
     Path/to/file.c | Darren Hart